kiyan-r-m/kiyan-r-m/README.md

 </div>

-### <div align="center">I'm Kiyan, a college student who loves to code and talk about open source technologies. 🚀</div>
+### <div align="center">I'm Kiyan, a fintech professional who loves to code and talk about open source technologies. 🚀</div>

-- 🔭 I’m currently in my final year of post-graduate degree, learning Information technology.
+- 🔭 I’m currently working as a Java Developer at NJ Group.

 - 🌱 I’m currently learning microservices and ML.

-- ❓ Ask me about anything related to backend web development, especially using J2EE.
+- ❓ Ask me about anything related to backend web development, especially using J2EE & Spring.

 <br/>